Social Media Reunites Lost Dog With Owner

 We treated him and gave him lots of love while he stayed with us desperately hoping that his owner could be contacted.
 We posted on our hospital's Facebook page, the Kankakee County LOST and FOUND Pets, and Lost/Found Dogs Indiana.

 As luck would have it, we found his owner.
-Turns out, Hennessy was missing since 10/21/15 and had traveled from Crown Point all the way to Grant Park!
+Turns out, Hennessy was missing for a while and had traveled from Crown Point all the way to Grant Park!
 Needless to say, they were extremely happy to see each other.

 If this lucky pup didn't end up in Melanie's yard, things might have turned out very differently.
 We hope to use this as a reminder to microchip your pet.

 Chewy Watson is a 10-year-old Pomeranian, who was brought to Illiana Veterinary Hospital for an exam due to weight loss and change in appetite.
 Chewy began vomiting a few days later, and because he didn’t return to his old self, we took chest x-rays.

 In the x-rays, we found a very large mass on the left lung, so he was referred to the University of Wisconsin, where they performed surgery to remove the entire upper left lung lobe.
 Chewy has since returned home and is doing well with the excellent care the Watson family is providing.

 We've recently seen a few cases of parvovirus at the clinic and would like to share important information about this virus with dog owners.
 Please call us at (708) 331-4640 if you have any questions or concerns about your pet.

 Illiana Veterinary Hospital's Dedicated Team

 Our team of caring professionals provides Warm, Friendly, and Professional Service to both you and your pet.